Mac OSX Tunnelblick / OpenVPN Setup

 1. Start Configuration

-Click Here to login and configure the OpenVPN connection.
+Click Here to open a new window to login and configure the OpenVPN connection.
 Our system will automatically email your Config file to you or you also have the option to download it manually.

 2. Choose a Server